What is aptx and latency... and why does it matter?

-Aptx technology is a new key words related to the Bluetooth technology.
+aptX technology is a key words related to the Bluetooth.
 It is a technology enhancing the standard Bluetooth technology in two ways:

-- Aptx enhances the sound quality to Hi-Fi quality.
-Note that aptx must be incorporated in both sender and receiver to obtain the enhanced sound quality.
+- apX enhances the sound quality.
+Note that aptXmust be incorporated in both sender and receiver to obtain the enhanced sound quality effect

-- Aptx reduces the “conversion time” – also referred to as “delay" or "latency time”.
-When you have only one transmission channel from sender to receiver, “latency time” is of no importance and can be ignored.
+- aptX reduces the "data conversion time, also referred to as "sound delay" or "latency time”.
+When you have only one transmission channel from sender to receiver, “latency time” is of no consern and can be ignored.
 However, when more than one parallell sound channal, this is an important issue.

-Telme2 is using the aptx technology with the shortest delay – 35 ms – in both our Tosblue X unit and our new BHX Hi-Fi Bluetooth headset.
+Telme2 is using the aptx technology with the shortest delay – 35 ms – in both our Tosblue units and our new BHX Hi-Fi Bluetooth headset.
 When used together, the total delay is about 40 ms, which is within the acceptable “delay window”.

-If two persons are watching the TV, as illustrated above, where one person is using a headset and the other is listening to the TV speakers, then situations like this may be the cases:
+On the illustration above, two persons are watching TV.
+The older person is using a headset and the younger is listening to the internal TV speakers.:

-- If the person is using a headset uses a BHX headset, then there will be practically no “latency time” – the the two sound outputs will be in sync.
+- If the older person is using a headset uses a BHX headset, then there will be practically no “latency time” – i.e. the the two sound outputs will be in sync.
 Everything is fine.

-– If the headset has good passive noise reduction – so the sound from the speakers is hardly is heard inside the headset – then it is almost OK.
+– If the headset has good passive noise reduction, then the sound from the speakers may hardly be heard inside the headset – then it is almost OK.
 The lesser problem is that the sound and Picture is not quite in sync.

 “Latency time” is the time it takes from signal input to signal output of an electronic device.
 It is also referred to as “throughput time” of a device.
-As an example, our Tosblue X unit receives optical digital signals – also referred to as SPDIF or Toslink signals, from the TV.
-The unit converts these signals into electrical signals and further into wireless Bluetooth transmission signals as illustrated here:
+As an example, our Tosblue units receives optical digital signals – also referred to as SPDIF or Toslink signals, from the TV.
+The unit converts these signals into electrical signals and further into wireless Bluetooth transmission signals.

 This process takes some time – referred to as “conversion time” or “latency”.

-Aptx is an anvanced audo compression algoritm.
+aptX is an anvanced audo compression algoritm.
 The technology is used in the signal conversion process and is done in hardware, as opposed to software.
-Telme2 uses the shortest latency aptx technology.
+Telme2 uses the shortest latency aptX technology from CSR.
 (35 ms)

 So why is aptx with low latency so important?

-When you use the Tosblue X unit connected to your TV, then synchronization of sound and picture are important.
+When you use the TosBlue units connected to your TV, then synchronization of sound and picture are important.

 Let me explain:

-Another way is to use Telme2’s BHX Hi-Fi steroeo headset with next to no latency time.
+However, we recommend to use Telme2’s BHX Hi-Fi stereo headset with best aptX included.
 Then no adjustment is required.
 With the headset upgarded to BlueTooth 4.2, you will be able to enjoy fantastic sound with no delay.